Yachts & other recreational vessels

 The POFAs approved to receive all types of recreational vessels are

 - Marsden Cove Marina, Whangarei

-- Viaduct Harbour Marina and Silo Park Marina, Auckland (superyachts only)
+- Viaduct Harbour Marina and Silo Park Marina, Auckland (approved for “superyachts” for pre-arranged clients only)

 - Vessel Works Marine Precinct, Tauranga